y-games-hello/ultimate-base-project-docs/Documentation/manual/services/application-events.md

 ## ✅ Features

 - Listens to **OnApplicationPause**, **OnApplicationFocus**, **OnApplicationQuit**, and **OnDestroy**
-- Works across all scenes — no need to add MonoBehaviours manually
+- Works seamlessly across all scenes

 ---